 - Using the scroll wheel will pan up and down in the current window.
-In Browse's Thumbnail view, it will scroll the window.
-In most other views, using the scroll wheel with the cursor over the preview area will pan the image on screen up and down.
-Holding the Shift key down and scrolling will pan left or right. - Hold Option (Mac) or Control (Windows) with the scroll wheel to zoom in or out of an image.

-In the Edit module, when working with any tool that has a brush size and feather option, press Command-Option (Mac) or Control-Alt (Windows) and scroll to change the brush size.
+Holding the Shift key down and scrolling will pan left or right. - Hold Option (Mac) or Control (Windows) with the scroll wheel to zoom in or out of an image. - When working with any tool that has a brush size and feather option, press Command-Option (Mac) or Control-Alt (Windows) and scroll to change the brush size.
 To change the feather, press Option-Shift (Mac) or Alt-Shift (Windows).

 NOTE: If you only want the scroll wheel to change brush size, turn on the "Only Adjust Brush Size with Scroll Wheel" option in Effects' Preferences window.
-See "General Settings" on page 129.
+See "General Settings" on page 130 for more.